 The policy covers all Bassetlaw District Council's functions and services and the operations of partners, contractors and voluntary organisations that deliver services for the Council, through grant or contract arrangements, who must maintain or develop their own safeguarding policy statement and procedures to reflect this manual.

 Bassetlaw District Council recognises that Nottinghamshire County Council, Health Services and the Police are the lead agencies in the District regarding safeguarding children and vulnerable adults.
 However, it also recognises that everyone has a responsibility for safeguarding, and those employees who come across children, families and vulnerable adults in any aspect of their work have an important role to play in ensuring that the inter agency processes are effective.

 Bassetlaw District Council has a specific statutory duty under Section 11 of the Children Act 2004 to make arrangements for ensuring that their functions, and services provided on their behalf, are discharged with regard to the need to safeguard and promote the welfare of children.
-See Statutory guidance on making arrangements to safeguard and promote the welfare of children under section 11 of the Children Act 2004 (updated 2007)
+See 'Working together to safeguard children'

 Bassetlaw District Council applies the same degree of commitment to the safeguarding of vulnerable adults.

 The term 'employee' in this context is used to cover employees of Bassetlaw District Council and its partners and contractors, as well as volunteers involved in the delivery of activities in Bassetlaw District Council premises or facilities.